The Clear Edge

 The Executive Summary

-• Who this is for: Founder-operators between $50K–$100K/month running B2B service or consulting businesses who spend more time analyzing decisions than executing them and feel mentally drained by endless internal debate.
+• Who this is for: Founder-operators at $50K–$100K/month in B2B services or consulting who overanalyze decisions and end most weeks mentally drained.

-• The Decision Paralysis Problem: Without frameworks, operators like Soren spend 16 hours weekly deliberating the same recurring decision types — turning 6 months of effort into only $2K of growth while 28% of the work week disappears into tactical analysis.
+• The Decision Paralysis Problem: Without frameworks, operators like Soren spend 16 hours weekly on repeat decisions, turning 6 months into just $2K of progress while 28% of the week disappears.

-• What you’ll learn: The 5 Decision Frameworks (Hiring, Pricing, Delegation, Investment, Client Selection), the Decision Framework Fluency ladder (Levels 0–3), the 2-Week Decision Log, the Framework Template, and the 90-Day Decision Protocol.
+• What you’ll learn: The 5 Decision Frameworks, the Decision Framework Fluency ladder, the 2-Week Decision Log, the Framework Template, and the 90-Day Decision Protocol.

-• What changes if you apply it: Instead of spending 3–4 hours on a hiring call or 4–6 hours modeling pricing, you decide in 15–45 minutes per decision type, hit 88% accuracy, free 9–10 hours weekly, and redirect that capacity into strategic building that drives $13K+ monthly gains.
+• What changes if you apply it: You decide in 15–45 minutes per decision type, maintain 88% accuracy, free 9–10 hours weekly, and shift that time into higher-leverage strategic work.

-• Time to implement: Expect 90 days to reach framework fluency, with Weeks 1–4 for decision type identification, Weeks 5–11 for framework building and application, and Week 12+ for refinement and team teaching plus a quarterly framework accuracy review.
+• Time to implement: Expect 90 days: Weeks 1–4 for decision type identification, Weeks 5–11 for framework building and application, and Week 12+ for refinement, team teaching, and a quarterly framework review.

 Written by Nour Boustani for $50K–$100K founder-operators who want $150K-level decision speed without spending another year exhausting mental capacity on decisions they’ve already made before.